-JSRCS is a peer-reviewed journal published by Faculty of Computer Science, Universitas Bhayangkara Jakarta Raya.
+Journal of Students‘ Research in Computer Science (JSRCS) is a peer-reviewed journal published by the Faculty of Computer Science, Universitas Bhayangkara Jakarta Raya.
 This journal is available in print and online and highly respects the publication ethic and avoids any type of plagiarism.
-This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor-in-chief, the editorial board, the peer-reviewers and the publisher.
+This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor-in-chief, the editorial board, the peer-reviewers, and the publisher.
 This statement is based on COPE’s (Committee on Publication Ethics) Best Practice Guidelines for Journal Editors.

-The editor of the JSRCS is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the Journal of Students‘ Research in Computer Science (JSRCS) is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.